Skip to content

 Each handler implements a common interface: name, description, parameters (JSON schema), and handle().
 The registry generates the tool definitions array sent to the model API.

 Runtime checks — Handlers perform additional validation at execution time.
-BashHandler checks the command against its allowlist in restricted mode.
+BashHandler checks commands against its allowlist in restricted mode.
 Database handlers reject mutation queries in readonly mode.
 WriteHandler blocks overwrites and sensitive paths in create-only mode.

 Approval system